 1. What styles does Tim Quinn teach, and what is his professional experience?

-I am an accomplished performer and teacher in almost every style of guitar playing, including rock, jazz, fusion, shred, electric blues, acoustic blues, Nashville country chickin-pickin’ and pedal-steel sounds, bluegrass, steel-string acoustic fingerstyle, and traditional classical guitar.
+I am an accomplished performer and teacher of almost every style of guitar playing, including jazz, rock, electric blues, acoustic blues, steel-string acoustic fingerstyle, metal, fusion, shred, country chickin-pickin’ and pedal-steel sounds, bluegrass, and traditional classical guitar.
 I have been playing guitar for 42 years, since I was 12.
-I am a devoted fan of all the greats, including Charlie Parker, John Coltrane, Jimmy Bryant, Chet Atkins, Bob Dylan, Joni Mitchell, Eric Clapton…on and on.
-Every style of guitar playing (except Flamenco).
+I am a admirer and listener to so many musicians, in all genres: John Coltrane, Joe Pass, Wes Montgomery, Barney Kessel, Bud Powell, Wynton Kelly, Wayne Shorter, Lightning Hopkins, Muddy Waters, Rev. Gary Davis, Robert Johnson and all the Delta blues guitarists, B.B.
+King, Albert King, Albert Lee, Jimmy Page, Chet Atkins, Miles Davis, Chet Baker, Andres Segovia, Bob Dylan, Joni Mitchell, Pat Metheny, Eric Clapton, Eric Johnson, Jimi Hendrix, Joe Bonamassa, Slash, Eddie Van Halen, Joe Satriani, Guthrie Govan…on and on.
+I play virtually every style of guitar playing (except Flamenco).
 I was not born in Spain, but in Kansas.
-I did seriously study the 4-string and 5-sting banjo for several years in my youth.
+I did seriously study the 4-string and 5-string banjo for several years in my youth.

 Rock was my first love (Aerosmith, Van Halen, ZZ Top, Pink Floyd, Jimi Hendrix, The Rolling Stones, Joe Walsh, Foreigner, The Doobie Brothers, Lynyrd Skynyrd, The Beatles, Led Zeppelin, Ted Nugent, Foghat, AC/DC, Thin Lizzy, Rush, Styx, Cream, The Eagles, The Police, The Allman Brothers, Journey, Blue Oyster Cult, Bachman Turner Overdrive, Steve Miller, Tom Petty, CCR, The Doors, etc.).